qzane/q-learning/README.md

 ```

 ## the movement (using Q matrix)
-Then, the program will print out each step of movement (it will chose the best move according to the Q-matrix ):
+Then, the program will print out each step of the movement (it will chose the best move according to the Q-matrix ):
 ```
 No. 1
 |  -  |     |     |    |     |     |     |